frobnitzem/psik/README.md

 file so that the templates are included in the package.
 This should be all you need for your new backend to be picked up by the `psik/templates/renderer.py`.

+# Developing

+To develop on psik's source code, clone our repo on github and check out your local copy.

+    git clone ssh://git@github.com/your-userid/psik.git
+    cd psik
+    git remote add upstream https://github.com/frobnitzem/psik.git

+Then install its dependencies into a virtual environment managed by the poetry tool.

+    pip3 install poetry
+    poetry install
+    poetry run pytest --cov=psik tests/ --cov-report html

+Then create a new branch and edit away.

+    git checkout -b new_feature
+    git commit -a
+    git push -u origin new_feature

+Don't forget to create an issue and/or pull request with your suggestions.